 - Access to the Polsky Center resources; i.e. mentorship, programming, etc.

-The Polsky Center for Entrepreneurship and Innovation and UChicago Office of Civic Engagement are thankful to support from the Chicago Community Loan Fund for this program and in partnership with South East Chicago Commission and PNC Bank in developing the Small Business Financial Fundamentals program.
+The Polsky Center for Entrepreneurship and Innovation and UChicago Office of Civic Engagement thanks the Chicago Community Loan Fund for providing support for this program.
+Small Business Financial Fundamentals runs in partnership with South East Chicago Commission, LISC, and PNC Bank.